alexnesov/alexnesov/README.md

 The full and expanded version of this project is private.
 Please contact me at alexnesovic@getthesignals.com for further information, to go over the code or simply to get a demo.

-This project gives a good overview of my capabilities and interests.
+This project gives an overview of my capabilities and interests.

 <b>GTS is: </b>
 1. A stock market data platform